AnimMouse/animmouse-website/content/post/my-asn-journey-acquiring-your-own-asn.md

 4. Create an account at [RIPE NCC Access](https://access.ripe.net/registration).
 This allows you to create objects at the RIPE database.
 5. Lagrange Cloud will guide you on what to create on RIPE database like maintainer, role, person, and organisation.
 6. For persons who are outside Europe, attach an invoice for a VPS that is located in Europe.\
-Since I was located outside Europe, I brought an IPv6 only VPS in [iFog GmbH](https://my.ifog.ch/order/main/packages/ipv6-only-vps/?a=MTUyNQ==) and uploaded its invoice.\
+Since I am located outside Europe, I brought an IPv6 only VPS in [iFog GmbH](https://my.ifog.ch/order/main/packages/ipv6-only-vps/?a=MTUyNQ==) and uploaded its invoice.\
 This IPv6 only VPS will also be used for announcing my ASN and IPv6 later.
 7. Wait for around 2 business days, and they will ask you to sign an End User Assignment Agreement and sign it.
 They will also verify your ID.
 8. Wait for around 2 business days, and they will email you saying that your ASN and /48 IPv6 prefix are assigned.